 Kyriba’s Working Capital Solution meets these criteria and enable companies to improve payables and receivables management, increasing cash conversion and accelerating cash flow.

 Below are some of the benefits Kyriba clients are taking advantage of by choosing Kyriba’s Working Capital Solution, including mitigating supply chain risks with flexibility, certainty, and corporate responsibility:

 - Flexibility: with supply chain finance, dynamic discounting, and purchase order financing, companies use liquidity from the most efficient sources at different stages of trading

 - Certainty: an integrated cash forecasting solution increases the accuracy of cash and working capital projections, enabling finance and treasury teams to optimize their use of internal and external cash pools to unlock additional liquidity for suppliers across the globe

 - Sustainability: buyers can more easily work with sustainability-minded businesses who have greater access to affordable capital for all suppliers and the capacity to supplement corporate social responsibility (CSR) and environmental, social, and government (ESG) programs

-Kyriba’s cloud-based treasury and finance solutions can help you take control of your working capital and improve your financial health.
-Kyriba supports both dynamic discounting and approved payables financing (supplier finance), including a special hybrid of both.
+Kyriba’s cloud-based treasury and finance solutions can help you take control of your working capital with modules such as dynamic discounting and approved payables financing (supplier finance), including a special hybrid of both.

-Kyriba’s supply chain finance (SCF) solutions prioritize the customer experience – from supplier onboarding to ERP integration to funding requests and reporting.
+Kyriba’s supply chain finance (SCF) solutions, which is also part of the Kyriba’s Working Capital Solution, prioritize the customer experience – from supplier onboarding to ERP integration to funding requests and reporting.
 System users enjoy a seamless experience, staying informed and engaged without sacrificing convenience.